Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing -norm Reproducing Kernel Banach Spaces

 \section{Constructing $1$-norm Reproducing Kernel Banach Spaces}

 \sectionmark{Constructing $1$-norm RKBS}

-Following the previous discussions, we begin to introduce Banach spaces and their dual spaces by generalized Mercer kernels with the traditional $1$-norm framework.
-Even though the infinite dimensional $1$-norm Banach space is always non-reflexive, we can also obtain the reproducing properties, imbedding and compactness of these infinite dimensional $1$-norm Banach spaces.
+Following the previous discussions, we introduce Banach spaces and their dual spaces by generalized Mercer kernels in the traditional $1$-norm framework.
+Even though the infinite dimensional $1$-norm Banach space is always non-reflexive, we also obtain the reproducing properties, imbedding, compactness, and universal approximation of these infinite dimensional $1$-norm Banach spaces.

-In the same way of Section~\ref{s:p-RKBS}, the additional conditions of the expansion sets are also needed for the constructions of the $1$-norm RKBSs as follows.
+In the same way of Section~\ref{s:p-RKBS}, the following additional conditions of the expansion sets are needed for the constructions of the $1$-norm RKBSs.